 Due to restrictions on the export of cryptography from the United States, most software for use outside of the US and Canada were restricted to 40-bit RC2 and RC4 encryption from 1992 to 1999, and 56-bit encryption in 1999.
 In January 2000, the restriction was lifted entirely, allowing full-size encryption to be used.

-Non-English versions of Windows and Internet Explorer (including service packs) released before January 2000 had "low encryption", restricted either to 40-bit or 56-bit.
-English versions had both "high encryption" (128-bit) (for US and Canada use only) and "low encryption" (for use in other countries).
+Other language versions of Windows and Internet Explorer (including service packs) released before January 2000 had "standard encryption", restricted either to 40-bit or 56-bit.
+English and Canadian French versions had both "high encryption" (128-bit) (for US and Canada use only) and "standard encryption" (for use in other countries).
 However, service packs and updates released after that date would upgrade the system to high encryption:

 High encryption market bulletin